Government confirms closure of Feed-in Tariff

 Though a large proportion of respondents to the governmental consultation disagreed with the plans, the Department for Business, Energy and Industrial Strategy (BEIS) has decided that both the Feed-in Tariff subsidy scheme and the export tariff will close to new participants after March next 2019.

-What was the FiT scheme?
+What was the Feed-in Tariff (FiT) scheme?

 The Feed-in Tariff scheme was introduced in April 2010 in order to incentivise the development of small-scale renewable generation from decentralised energy solutions such as solar photovoltaics (PV), wind, hydro, anaerobic digestion, and micro Combined Heat and Power (CHP).
 Generators were paid a fixed rate determined by the Government, which varied by technology and scale.